rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

   ];
   await Promise.all(allTx.map((tx) => tx.wait()));

-  // We add assets of type A to gemNestable 1 and 2, and type Bto gemNestable 3.
-Both are nested into the first kanariaNestable
+  // We add assets of type A to nestableGem 1 and 2, and type Bto nestableGem 3.
+Both are nested into the first nestableKanaria
   // This means gems 1 and 2 will have the same asset, which is totally valid. allTx = [
     await gem.addAssetToToken(1, 1, 0),